 Trinity was established in 1867 and continues to grow on Broadway.
 Pastor Rachel Knoke was installed at Trinity in 2015.
-Today, mission efforts include but are not limited to: 2015 Reframe Titletown (Group Workcamp), NEW Community Shelter, Crossways Camps, Trinity food pantry, quilters, garden, collaboration with other churches and nonprofit organizations, neighborhood outreach, as well as worship events.
+Today, mission efforts include but are not limited to: 2019 Reframe Titletown (Group Mission Trips), NEW Community Shelter, Crossways Camps, Trinity food pantry, quilters, garden, collaboration with other churches and nonprofit organizations, neighborhood outreach, as well as worship events.
 Church Keepers organized in 2007 and are in charge of building maintenance.
-Church Tenders organized in 2015 and are in charge of tending to things around the church that need a little extra care.

 - 2015- ~ Rachel Knoke

 - 1998-1998 ~ Pastor Richard Schmeling, Interim

 - 1998-1999 ~ Pastor Alice Horton, Interim part-time

 - 1976-1997 ~ Davis L Darrington